privacyguides/privacyguides.org/docs/basics/dns-overview.en.md

 The simplest way to determine browsing activity might be to look at the IP addresses your devices are accessing.
 For example, if the observer knows that `privacyguides.org` is at `198.98.54.105`, and your device is requesting data from `198.98.54.105`, there is a good chance you're visiting Privacy Guides.

 This method is only useful when the IP address belongs to a server that only hosts few websites.
-It's also not very useful if the site is hosted on a shared platform, (e.g. Github Pages, Cloudflare Pages, Netlify, WordPress, Blogger, etc).
+It's also not very useful if the site is hosted on a shared platform (e.g. Github Pages, Cloudflare Pages, Netlify, WordPress, Blogger, etc).
 It also isn't very useful if the server is hosted behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy), which is very common on the modern Internet.

 ### Server Name Indication (SNI)